9 Ways To Prevent Osteoporosis (Bone Loss)

 Many studies have shown that taking calcium alone does not help.3 Especially if your body doesn’t have enough vitamin D to absorb calcium from the intestine.4 Evidence suggests calcium supplementation along with vitamin D supplementation can prevent osteoporosis in women above the age of 50.5

 Considering it is the depletion of estrogen that accounts for bone loss in most postmenopausal women, calcium supplementation with low-dosage estrogen therapy help reduce bone loss.6 Needless to say, this method is applicable only to postmenopausal women.

-4. Ipriflavone Isoflavone, A Magic Remedy
+4. Try Ipriflavone Isoflavone, A Soy Product

 Many studies have shown a daily intake of 600 mg ipriflavone is effective.9

-Numerous studies have been done on the effect of soy products, soy foods and its derivatives on preventing bone loss with each one confirming that there is nothing like soy products when it comes to bone health.10 This is especially true in the case of women because studies have shown that the fracture risk in women who take soy food is much lesser than those who don’t.
+Numerous studies have been done on the effect of soy products, soy foods, and its derivatives on preventing bone loss with each one confirming that there is nothing like soy products when it comes to bone health.10 This is especially true in the case of women because studies have shown that the fracture risk in women who take soy food is much lesser than in those who don’t.
 There is a positive effect of soy food on bone mineral density in postmenopausal women, too.
 Adding soy foods to the daily diet, therefore, is a must especially if you are a woman.

-6. Weight-Bearing Exercise
+6. Do Weight-Bearing Exercise